stuaart/dis-docker/README.md

 You can find your container id (e.g., the apache one) in Docker Desktop - it's a string of numbers and letters.

+You can also locate the equivalent information in the Docker Desktop interface if you click on your main container - the info should be displayed near the top of the window.

 ## Specific OS-related notes